pandas-dev/pandas/doc/source/getting_started/intro_tutorials/04_plotting.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-For an introduction to the other plot methods, see :ref:`visualization.other`.
+For an introduction to plots other than the default line plot, see the user guide section about :ref:`supported plot styles <visualization.other>`.

 .. raw:: html